beaucarnes/c-py/TUTORIAL.md

 ### 50.1

 Instead of passing in a string to the `print()` function (i.e. "Your card is:"), you can also pass in a variable and the value of the variable will print to the console.
-Print the value of the `rank` variable to the console.
+On a new line, print the value of the `rank` variable to the console.

 #### HINTS

+- The code should have two print statements.
+The first should print "Your card is:" and the second should print the rank variable.
 - The variable name should not have parenthesis around it.

 ## 60. Concatenate strings with +